unthingable/Agentum/README.md

 This code is experimental as we are evaluating ways of making Agentum awesome.
 You _may_ have to update your models, check back frequently.
 Yes, we could put this in PyPi already, but then we'd break it and you'd be sad.

+The best way to use Agentum at this point is probably by copying the provided examples.

+# Goal

+Create a better ABM toolkit.

+## Freedom by minimalism

+Agentum aims to not impose.
+It is built on the principle of not enforcing any specifics until necessary.
+You are free to use as little or as much of it as you need — the only restriction is following the conventions used by the piece you use (like Models and Fields).
+Everything else is open to implementation.

+## Simplicity by modularity

+By extension of the above, Agentum abstracts and separates visualization and control from the model engine as much as possible.
+There is a human-friendly protocol for transmitting data and receiving commands that works over both WebSockets and plain networks sockets — you can create your own client for your specific application or even use it directly.
+It should be easy enough to plug Agentum's data into many existing visualization frameworks.

+Server side there is a simple declarative mechanism for wiring your data to the network machinery.
+See Models and Fields below.

+## Scalability

+Everything scales nowadays, and so will Agentum — soon.
+We are prototyping inter-agent communication and substrate sharding strategies.

 # Installing

 You should already have the following: